-The Carpenters started working with SBA lender Mindy Campbell on the acquisition.
-Mindy works out of Stearns Bank’s Scottsdale (Arizona) branch.
+The Carpenters started working with Stearns Bank on the acquisition.

 “We liked what we saw from Stearns Bank right away.
-Mindy was fantastic and did her job very well.
-She was very good at assisting us to understand the difficulties that can happen with an SBA loan,” Grey said.
-“I credit her for guiding us and making sure we were seeing things the right way.
-She was straight forward and blunt.”
+Stearns Bank was very good at assisting us to understand the difficulties that can happen with an SBA loan,” Grey said.
+“I credit them for guiding us and making sure we were seeing things the right way.
+They were straight forward and blunt.”

 The Carpenters set a closing date of August 24, 2018.
-Mindy was able to meet the deadline easily, especially thanks to Stearns Bank’s Customer Portal, which helped the Carpenters easily upload their documents during the approval process.
+Stearns Bank was able to meet the deadline easily, especially thanks to its Customer Portal, which helped the Carpenters easily upload their documents during the approval process.

 “The portal made things faster and we didn’t have to shuffle a lot of paperwork in a fax machine,” Grey said.
 “Everything was secure, which gave us peace of mind.
 Everything was easy to upload in the portal and it allowed us to get things done quickly.”

 Grey wouldn’t hesitate to come back and work with Stearns Bank again.
-The personal customer service that Mindy offered him and his wife is something he won’t forget.
+The personal customer service that was offered to him and Teri is something he won’t forget.